eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 certificates.
 The Trusted List Provider signs and publishes the Relying Party Instance Access CA Trusted List and makes the URL of the Trusted List available to a common trust infrastructure maintained by the Commission, the so-called List of Trusted Lists.
-Using the common infrastructure, any party in the EUDI Wallet ecosystem will be able to find all Trusted Lists in the ecosystem.
+Using the common infrastructure, any entity in the EUDI Wallet ecosystem will be able to find all Trusted Lists in the ecosystem.

 More details on the Relying Party registration process can be found in [Topic 27].